Vogelsang, Zehdenick: Soviet military base

 Soviet military records state that the R-5 were withdrawn in August 1959.
 But records obtained after the fall of East Germany, and the release of records from the CIA, British Military Intelligence and French Military Intelligence, suggest that they could have been in residence until a period after the Cuban Missile crisis ended, probably until the R-5 was retired in 1967.
 These records show that much as though the site itself remained largely covered and unknown thanks to the forestry cover, Western military intelligence authorities had become aware of the movement by rail of large boxes capable of holding an R-5 missile in early 1959.

 From the early 1960s, the site became the headquarters of the 25th Tank Division.

-With the withdrawal of Russian Army troops in 1994, the military town was partly demolished, with the remainder allowed to decay back into the woods.
+With the withdrawal of Russian Army troops in 1994, the military townlet was partly demolished, with the remainder allowed to decay back into the woods.
 Due to the many ammunition residues in the soil, access to parts of the site is restricted, as the cordoned areas can be life-threatening.